romainmenke/pusher/README.md

 The maths to determine which asset will be Pushed still need some fine tuning.

 **Unlike most auto-push middleware pusher does not parse any assets in search of urls.
 It simply inspects the request headers to generate a 1 level deep asset map for each page.
-This enables it to be useful single page apps and allows it to push API calls too.**
+This enables it to be useful for single page apps and allows it to push API calls too.**

 ---